centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-a-central-server/unattended.md

 4. Configure Centreon

-Log in to Centreon web interface via the URL http://[SERVER_IP]/centreon where [SERVER_IP] is the real IP address of your server.
+Log in to the Centreon web interface via the URL `http://[SERVER_IP]/centreon` where [SERVER_IP] is the real IP address of your server.
-After attempting to connect, follow the steps described [here](../../web-and-post-installation).
+After attempting to connect, follow the steps described [here](../../web-and-post-installation/#initialization-of-the-monitoring).

 5. Start using Centreon